TheoBounac/SUMMER-SCHOOL-RL/README.md

 # 📝 Installation guide
 For the summer school tutorial, students are required to install this workshop using Docker.
-Please follow this guide: [link] **🐳 Docker** : [📘 How to train Reinforcement Learning (RL) policies on **IsaacLab Simulation**](doc/Isaaclab.md)
+Please follow this guide:
+**🐳 Docker** : [📘 How to train Reinforcement Learning (RL) policies on **IsaacLab Simulation**](doc/Isaaclab.md)

 We also provide a native installation guide for those who wish to continue working on the project beyond the tutorial.